codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-vg5.md

 ### Notes

-- You should leave an unauthenticated connection to have every permission since we haven't implemented the authentication mechanism for the default user.
+- You should leave an unauthenticated connection with all permissions since we haven't implemented the authentication mechanism for the default user.
 We'll get to this in the later stages.

 - You can always assume that the user specified in the `ACL GETUSER` exists.

-- The tester will not send `ACL GETUSER` command for the `default` user.
-We'll get that in the later stages.
+- The tester will not send the `ACL GETUSER` command for the `default` user.
+We'll get to that in later stages.